csesoc/constitution/CONSTITUTION.rst

    #.
 Coordinate the recruitment of project teams.
    #.
 Manage existing project teams and timelines, and oversee new product features, user interface decisions and design philosophies.
    #.
 Supervise the management of CSESoc's technical infrastructure.
    #.
+Improve the development culture in CSESoc and facilitate opportunities for open source development.
+   #.
 Facilitate culture and team relations within the society.
    #.
 Pass on their knowledge to their successor.
    #.
 Assist the Co-Presidents in their duties wherever practical.